 The Expire SA directive is used to de-associate a cryptographic key from a particular Security Association in order that another key may be associated with that same SA using the 'Rekey SA' directive.
-This directive may be implicit.

 The Security Association must be in the 'Keyed' state.